 Many of these houses are casas particulares, which means they are available for rent.
 You can show up in Viñales without having lodging booked and simply walk around looking for places with the appropriate symbol on their doors.
 We found a nice air-conditioned room for $20 per night ($10 per person.)

 Cayo Jutias is a couple of hours from Viñales and offers some of the most beautiful secluded beaches in the area.
 Plus starfish!

 You’ll need the better part of a day to see Cayo Jutias.
 Typically, you can find a shared taxi that will leave around 9 am, give you 4-5 hours at the beach, and then head home around 4 pm.
 The beach is so relaxing that you should still have plenty of energy for the evening once you’re back in Viñales.

 Pro tip: There’s a visitor’s center right on the main street in Viñales, so if you’re ever lost, just stop in and let them guide you.
 They can assist with any of these excursions, as well as taxis, bus tickets, and so forth.

 Viñales is where many of Cuba’s world-famous cigars are made.
 I’ll be honest: I’m not terribly interested in cigars.
 If we’d had another day in the city, I might have checked out one of the local farms, but it wasn’t a high priority for me.
 Nor were the horse rides that are common throughout the valley.

 You can find organized tours to tobacco farms, but some bloggers have had success just walking around the outskirts of town and chatting with farmers outside their homes.
-If cigars are your thing, see this post by Expert Vagabond for more details.
+If cigars are your thing, ask around to see if any farms are available to visit.